hakt0r/bundinha/README.md

 Please note that I had to make some funky language level compromises in order to keep things as clean and simple (as possible)

+Although BUNDINHA is distributed under GNU GPLv3, the *resulting code* of included libs, (unless superseded by a package license) is exempt from  then GPL and instead licensed under a MIT 3-Clause license.

 ### Quickstart

 ```ShellScript